yoterel/STORM-Net/README.md

 ## Introduction
 This application is designed to provide an accurate estimation of the position of an fNIRS probing cap on a participant’s head, based on a short video.
 In other words, given a short video of the participant wearing the fNIRS cap, the application outputs the coordiantes of every optode position in MNI coordinates (or a standard cooridnate system that can be easly transformed to MNI using external tools such as [SPM fNIRS](https://www.nitrc.org/projects/spm_fnirs/)).

-It contains three tools:
+There are 2 modes of operation:
-1. A GUI that allows manual annotation of the data or supervising the automatic method ("semi-supervised") - this is recommended for first time users.
+1. A GUI that allows manual annotation of the data / supervising the automatic method ("semi-supervised") - this is recommended for first time users.
-2. A ready-to-use end-to-end script that performs calibration given a video file - use this when you are comfortable with the GUI and its results.
+2. A command-line interface which is a ready-to-use end-to-end script that performs calibration given a video file - use this when you are comfortable with the GUI and its results.

-3. A bundle of python scripts for finetunning (or training from scratch) the neural networks we provide - this is suggested for every new phsyical cap your lab uses.
+The repository also contains a bundle of python scripts for finetunning (or training from scratch) the neural networks we provide - this is suggested for every new phsyical cap your lab uses.
 Description of how to do this is down below.
 Note this bundle also includes a synthetic data generator implemented in [Unity](https://unity.com/).
+These scripts will be incorporated into the GUI in the near future.

 ### Application dependencies:
-- Python 3.6 or higher (required by (1), (2), and (3))
+- Python 3.6 or higher
 - Use the [requirments.txt](requirements.txt) file to obtain all python library dependencies (we suggest using a seperate environment such as conda or virtualenv):\
       `pip install -r requirements.txt`